 Is Belgrade safe?

 Belgrade is a safe city overall.
-There is a low risk of crime, especially in the city centre.
+There is a low risk of crime, especially in the city center.
 Some areas can be dodgy, like certain parts of Novi Beograd.
 But if you stay in any central part of Belgrade, like Stari Grad, Skadarlija or Savamala, you won’t have any problems at all.
 You can walk outside at all hours, even alone.
 But common sense is always good, of course.

 There have been bomb threats causing some places to shut down for a day.
 But actual terrorism hasn’t happened for a long time and is still considered unlikely.
 Serbia has a competent police force and military.